To become board certified as a Certified Foot care Nurse- CFCN . Please submit form below

 The Advanced Foot care Nurse performs invasive foot care procedures: Including: removal of corns callus issue below the dermis, provide invasive foot care:‐principles and application of padding‐contraindications of padding

-Operation of a cordless rotatory tool such as the cordless dremel using a small disposable rotary disk, using safe infection control practices, operation of a disposable foot file with disposable abrasive pad to file calluses.
+Operation of a cordless rotatory tool that is safe for use on humans, using disposable sanding bands, using safe infection control practices, operation of a disposable foot file with disposable abrasive pad to file calluses.

-Use disposable set of sterile tools on each client's when providing foot care in a client home, or in a clinical setting where there is not an Autoclave onsite or other methods of sterilization in place
+Use disposable set of sterile tools on each client's when providing foot care in a client home, or in a clinical setting where there is not an Autoclave or Steam Sterilizer onsite.

 The Foot care nurse will disposed of used sterile disposable tools after each client treatment in sharps container approved by health Canada .